crate/crate/docs/general/information-schema.rst

      - Name of the database of the foreign server.
 Always ``crate``.
    * - ``foreign_server_name``
      - ``TEXT``
-     - Name of the foreign server
+     - Name of the foreign server.
    * - ``foreign_data_wrapper_catalog``
      - ``TEXT``
      - Name of the database that contains the foreign-data wrapper.
 Always